Why Is My Sperm Watery and Clear?

 Frequent ejaculation can also lead to the production of watery sperm.
 If you masturbate several times a day, the semen quality after the first ejaculation is likely to become thin and watery.
 Your body may require a minimum of a couple of hours to supply a traditional and healthy amount of semen.

 One of the common leading causes of watery semen is low sperm count.
 This is also known as oligospermia.
-If you have a low sperm count, it means that your semen contains fewer sperm than normal.
-A sperm count of less than 15 million sperm per milliliter of semen is considered below average.
+If you have a low sperm count, it means that your semen contains fewer sperm than average.
+A sperm count of less than 15 million sperm per millilitre of semen is considered below average.

 Some causes of oligospermia include:

 Varicocele: A varicocele is an inflammation of the veins of the testicles in the scrotum.
 It is a significant but treatable cause of male infertility.

 Infection: Examples include a sexually transmitted disease such as gonorrhoea or another type of infection that causes inflammation of a reproductive organ, such as epididymitis.

 Tumours: Malignant and benign tumours in the testicles can affect sperm production.